Guide to reducing team turnover in your clinic: how to incentivise employees for long term stability and growth

 Education and Training is an incentive tool that should never be underestimated.
 Excellent employees, achievers and drivers more often than not strive to improve - no matter what their role within the practice is.

 The most obvious form of career progression is a promotion in terms of role, responsibility and/or salary.
 However, the opportunities for such defined career progression may be limited in some smaller medical practices for supporting staff.
-There are other ways though, aside from promotions, that practices can motivate employees in this respect.
-For example, offering to pay for or provide additional resources, training, education, extra paid (or even additional unpaid) leave and support systems to enable your staff to continue to upskill benefits them personally, professionally will ultimately benefit your practice.
+There are other ways, though, aside from promotions, that practices can motivate employees in this respect.
+For example, offering to pay for or provide additional resources, training, education, extra paid (or even additional unpaid) leave, and support systems to enable your staff to continue to upskill will benefit them personally and professionally and ultimately benefit your practice.

 Warning